Daher: History

 Daher was originally established in 1863 as a shipping company based in Marseille, France, by Alphonse Barban.
-In 1871, the company was taken over by Paul Daher.
-In 1880, one of the company's ships, the Herald of Morning completed the Marseille – San Francisco crossing in a record-breaking time of 100 days, achieved by going around Cape Horn.
+In 1871, the company was taken over by the Syrian businessman Paul Daher.
+In 1880, one of the company's ships, the Herald of Morning completed the Marseille – San Francisco crossing in a record-breaking time of 100 days, which was achieved by going around Cape Horn.

 In 1887, the company adopted the name Barban & DAHER.
 In 1920, Paul Daher's son, Gabriel, opened a branch of the firm to handle the charter sector.
 One year later, the firm operated its first route to the Middle East, supporting the construction of pipelines in the region; accordingly, Daher became a leader in the fast-growing energy market.

-Throughout the 1920s and 1930s, it continued to expand its largescale transport activities.
+Throughout the 1920s and 1930s, it continued to expand its large-scale transport activities.
 During the 1930s, Daher became a specialist in the transportation of locomotives and railway rolling stock by sea.

-In 1972, the Daher group decided to involve itself in France's nuclear power industry, directly contributing to the construction of these nuclear power plants via the provision of three 550 tonne cranes.
+In 1972, the Daher group decided to involve itself in France's nuclear power industry, directly contributing to the construction of nuclear power plants via the provision of three 550-tonne cranes.

 During the late 1980s, Daher enlarged its presence in the global logistics sector, providing services for manufacturing, distribution and supply.
 During 1989, Daher began to transport outsize aircraft components on behalf of the multinational Airbus consortium, carrying payloads between Southampton, England and Toulouse, France.

 The company took advantage of the end of the Cold War to seek out business in the east.
-In 1990, Daher participated in the construction of the first nuclear power plant in China built with French technology; the firm was made responsible for delivering all components to the construction site in Daya Bay.
-During 1994, the firm was awarded the contract to provide logistics management services for the Omsk refinery project in Siberia, Russia.
+In 1990, Daher participated in the construction of the first nuclear power plant in China built with French technology; the firm was made responsible for delivering all components to the construction site in the Daya Bay.
+In 1994, the firm was contracted to provide logistics management services for the Omsk Refinery Project in Siberia, Russia.

-In 1999, Daher took over the aerospace and defense business Lhotellier Montrichard.
-Two years later, high pressure pipe fabricator Lacroix Lucaero became a part of Daher Group.
+In 1999, Daher took over the aerospace and defense business L'hotellier Montrichard.
+Two years later, high-pressure pipe fabricator LaCroix Lucaero was acquired by the Daher Group.
 In 2003, thermal insulation systems Manutex was also acquired by Daher.
-That same year, the company secured a major logistics contract with British engine manufacturer Rolls-Royce Plc to handle its RFID-based logistics system.
+That same year, the company secured a major logistics contract with the British engine manufacturer Rolls-Royce Plc to handle its RFID-based logistics system.

 In 2007, Daher acquired the nuclear energy logistics company Nuclear Cargo + Services (NCS), based in Hanau, Germany; this purchase marked Daher's first major push into the nuclear sector.
 Subsequently, the American company Transport Logistics International, Inc. became a part of the Daher group on 1 January 2010.

 On 27 June 2008, multinational European Aeronautic Defence and Space (EADS) announced its intention to sell a controlling interest in the general aviation manufacturer EADS Socata to Daher.
 On 3 November 2008, EADS and Daher announced that they had reached an agreement for Daher to acquire a 70% share of Socata.
 On 7 January 2009, Daher confirmed its acquisition of a majority 70% stake in SOCATA.